 Part 1 of the plan includes a summary of the treatments the patient underwent, a schedule of follow-up tests and appointments, and a description of what symptoms patients should watch for.

 Part 2 is a book patients receive with specific information about the type of cancer they had.
 The book outlines information such as:

 Please click on a link below for a copy of a book.

 Part 3 of the care plan is a book of general follow-up resources not related to a specific type of cancer.

 It contains information about:

-CancerCare Manitoba’s AfterCare Program or CAP program is for patients who had childhood or adolescent cancer.
+CancerCare Manitoba’s AfterCare Program or CAP program is for patients who had a childhood or adolescent cancer.
 When young patients are ready for yearly follow-up visits, their care will be taken over by the CAP program, with visits to a clinic at CCMB.

 At the first visit to the CAP clinic, patients receive a summary of their treatment and a teaching package.
 Key information and any new resources are discussed and shared at future clinic visits.

-The focus of these visits is assessment, screening and education regarding possible late effects or problems that can happen after treatment for cancer.
+The focus of these visits is assessment, screening, and education regarding possible late effects or problems that can happen after treatment for cancer.
 Healthy lifestyle choices and disease prevention strategies are also reviewed.

 To contact the AfterCare program with non-urgent questions, call 204-787-2320.
 Note that messages will be returned within two to three business days.